com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

 Your custom targets can depend on each other using the `def bar = T {... foo() ...}` syntax, and you can create arbitrarily long chains of dependent targets.
-Mill will handle the re-evaluation and caching of the targets' output for you, and will provide you a `T.ctx.dest` folder for you to use as scratch space or to store files you want to return.
+Mill will handle the re-evaluation and caching of the targets' output for you, and will provide you a `T.dest` folder for you to use as scratch space or to store files you want to return.

 Custom targets and commands can contain arbitrary code.
 Whether you want to